softwarecurator/svelte-wagmi/README.md

 The `configureWagmi` function is used to configure the `@wagmi/core` library and initialize the Svelte stores.
 It takes an optional options object that can be used to configure the behavior of the function.

-- `requireSignatureOnLogin` (optional): A boolean that indicates whether the user must sign a message to log in.
-If this is set to true, the paths option must also be provided.
 - `walletconnect` (optional): A boolean that indicates whether to enable WalletConnect support.
 If this is set to true, the walletconnectProjectID option must also be provided.
 - `walletconnectProjectID` (optional): A string that contains the Project ID for the WalletConnect service.
 This is required if walletconnect is set to true.
 - `alchemyKey` (optional): A string that contains the API key for the Alchemy service.
 This is required if you want to use the Alchemy provider.
 - `autoConnect` (optional): A boolean that indicates whether to automatically connect to the Ethereum provider on page load.
-- `paths` (optional): An object that contains three properties: nonceAPIPath, verificationSignAPIPath, and authAPIPath.
-These properties contain the URLs and HTTP methods for the API endpoints that are used for message signing and authentication.

 Example usage: